UX Core - Cognitive Science and User Experience

 Introduction.
 What this article is about

-This paper will discuss cognitive psychology, behavioral economics, and the human brain biases.
-Mainly it will focus on how understanding brain errors and human behavior patterns can help to provide high-quality user experience (UX) in software production both for mobile and desktop.
+In this article, we will discuss cognitive psychology, behavioral economics, and human brain biases.
+Mainly we will focus on how understanding brain errors and human behavior patterns can help to provide high-quality user experience (UX) in software production both for mobile and desktop.
 However, if the reader is alert, this information can be used beyond these platforms and outside of software in general.

 For the past ten years, my constant interest has been exploring people's decision-making.
 It led me to study a broad spectrum of cognitive sciences, particularly cognitive psychology and neuroscience.
 At some point in my life, after being an IT technician for 6 years (LAN/WAN/DevOps/InfoSec) I became a product manager.